Antony |

 The best way to reach Antony is by boat, crossing from Plymouth on the Torpoint ferry to avoid the 22-mile drive over the Tamar Bridge and along the winding lanes of the Torpoint peninsula.

 The silver-grey stone house sits on the crest of a hill behind a fine wrought iron gateway.
 Antony house was built of Pentewan stone in 1718 by Sir William Carew.
-The colonnaded wings around the courtyard were added later
+The colonnaded wings around the courtyard were added later and were probably designed by James Gibb.

 The modest family home has Dutch oak-panelled rooms which are crammed full of high quality antiques, ceramics and paintings, some by Joshua Reynolds, another local resident.
 It has just five elegant bedrooms, each with lovely views of the surrounding countryside and views to Brunel's arched railway bridge at Saltash.